correttojs/atticodellino/README.md

 # atticodellino

-Nextjs project for a website apartment linked to Takeshape
+Nextjs project for a website apartment linked to Takeshape and GraphCMS